EASS-HIT-PART-A-2024-CLASS-VI/AllFunds_AG/README.md

 ## 💡 Origin Story: From Confusion to Clarity

-In the labyrinthine world of financial investments, I found myself lost—confronted by a bewildering array of investment vehicles: pension funds, study funds, savings plans, each with its cryptic terminology and complex performance metrics.
-This personal struggle became the crucible for AllFunds—a platform designed to transform financial opacity into transparent, actionable intelligence.
+In this very branched and complex world of financial investments, I found myself lost—confronted by an enormous variety of investment products: Pension, Study, Savings plans... each with its cryptic, mysterious terminology and complex performance metrics.
+This personal struggle of mine, became the motive for "AllFunds"
+A platform designed to transform financial obscurity into transparent, action-drivable intelligence - that is my wish .

 ## 🌐 Project Overview

-AllFunds is a cutting-edge microservices-based financial intelligence platform that leverages modern software engineering practices to demystify investment products.
+AllFunds is a microservices-based financial intelligence platform that leverages modern software engineering practices to make investment products knowledge, accessible.
 By combining web scraping, AI-powered analysis, and intuitive visualization, we enable investors to make data-driven decisions with unprecedented clarity.

-## 🏗️ Architectural Diagram
+## 🏗️ Architectural High-level Diagram

 ```mermaid
 graph TD